laomengzhu/InfiniteGallery/README.md

-# PosterGallery
+# InfiniteGallery
-A simple poster gallery
+A infinite gallery widget.